What Do Occupational Therapists Usually Major In?

 Every state has an organization dedicated to the occupational therapy profession.
 These associations offer continuing education to members, which states require for license renewal.
 Membership provides networking opportunities, community events, informational seminars and research funding.
 In addition to state organizations, national and global associations also seek to educate, integrate and promote occupational therapists.
 A few examples include the following:

 - The American Occupational Therapy Association offers education, employment and certification options to its members (www.aota.org).

 - World Federation of Occupational Therapists provides information on worldwide research and outreach projects (www.wfot.org).

 - The American Occupational Therapy Foundation promotes research and education funding for students and scientists (www.aotf.org).

 Careers in Occupational Therapy

 The U.S. Bureau of Labor Statistics anticipated a 29% increase in occupational therapist positions between 2012-2022 (www.bls.gov).
 Licensed graduates of an occupational therapy program may find jobs in retirement or nursing homes, corporations, private practice or educational institutions.
-In May 2012, the bureau reported the median salary for occupational therapists as $75,400, with the highest wage-earners working in the industries of home health care services, nursing care facilities and consulting services.
+In May 2013, the bureau reported the median salary for occupational therapists as $76,940, with the highest wage-earners working in the industries of home health care services, ambulatory health care services and nursing care facilities.

 Related to What Do Occupational Therapists Usually Major In?